openssl/openssl/fuzz/README.md

 LibFuzzer
 =========

-How to fuzz OpenSSL with [libfuzzer](http://llvm.org/docs/LibFuzzer.html), starting from a vanilla+OpenSSH server Ubuntu install.
+How to fuzz Opentls with [libfuzzer](http://llvm.org/docs/LibFuzzer.html), starting from a vanilla+OpenSSH server Ubuntu install.

 With `clang` from a package manager